Connecticut Laws on Larceny, Theft, and Shoplifting

 Shoplifting Offenses and Penalties in Connecticut

-As noted above, Connecticut includes shoplifting crimes under the general larceny statute with penalties based on the value of the goods stolen.
+Connecticut includes most shoplifting crimes under the general larceny statute, with penalties based on the value of the goods stolen.

 Connecticut also makes it a crime to possess a shoplifting device—one that can be used to defeat an antitheft or inventory control device—under circumstances indicating an intent to shoplift.
-A conviction for possession of a shoplifting device is a class A misdemeanor, punishable by up to a years' incarceration and a $2,000 fine.
+A conviction for possession of a shoplifting device is a class A misdemeanor, punishable by up to 364 days' incarceration and a $2,000 fine.
 (Conn.
-Gen. Stat. § 53a-127f (2022).)
+Gen. Stat. § 53a-127f (2025).)

 In addition to criminal penalties, a store owner can bring a civil action for damages against an alleged shoplifter.
 Connecticut's definition of shoplifting (for civil liability purposes) includes stealing merchandise from a store or any agricultural produce kept, grown, or raised on a property.